bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

      --listall             List all VMs in the given datacenter with UUID and containing folder

-Note: the options :command:`--vm-uuid` and :command:`--listall` have been added in version :index:`Version >= 17.2.8 <pair: bareos-17.2.8; VMware Plugin: new options in vmware\_cbt\_tool.py>`, the tool is also able now to process non-ascii character arguments for the :command:`--folder` and :command:`--vmname` arguments and vApp names can be used like folder name components.
+Note: the options :command:`--vm-uuid` and :command:`--listall` have been added in version :sinceVersion:`17.2.8: VMware Plugin: new options in vmware\_cbt\_tool.py`, the tool is also able now to process non-ascii character arguments for the :command:`--folder` and :command:`--vmname` arguments and vApp names can be used like folder name components.
 With :command:`--listall` all VMs in the given datacenter are reported in a tabular output including instance UUID and containing Folder/vApp name.

 For the above configuration example, the command to enable CBT would be